AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 > * **`tar`** – this is a tool for packing and unpacking directories; the `-x` flag unpacks the files; the `-z` flag unzips the files; `-v` is for **v**erbose, so it prints out information as it goes; and `-f` is to specify the file name
 > Now that we have a new directory with our practice data, we can delete the compressed file with `rm` and move into our practice directory with `cd`

 As you can see here, while the commands change, the general structure of how to operate in the command line stays the same.
-So although the learning curve is steep at the start, once you become comfortable with the general framework, everything is gets easier!
+There are a lot of base commands in *bash*, and a dizzying number of optional arguments for most of them – google is our friend.
+If you end up working at the command line frequently, you will remember some things, but also you will often do a quick search to remember what the flag is for a specific argument, or how exactly a specific command works.
+Again, this really isn't about memorization.

 You can dig into some extremely useful commands on the [6 glorious commands page](/bash/six_commands), and see some more complicated examples in the [why is this all worth it?](/bash/why) page.